Impact of recent measurement of $(g-2)_\mu$, LHC search for supersymmetry, and LZ experiment on Minimal Supersymmetric Standard Model: Combined experimental impacts on MSSM

 Next, we illuminate how the MSSM manages to survive the LHC restriction.
 We looked for benchmark points from the Type-A, B, C, D, and E samples specified in Table~\ref{Table4} and labeled them P1, P2, P3, P4, and P5, respectively.
-We present their details in Tables~\ref{Table7}, \ref{Table8}, and \ref{Table9}, and provide corresponding survival mechanisms in Table~\ref{Table10}.
-These mechanisms are acquired by comparing the dominant signals of the productions with pertinent experimental data.
+We presented their details in Tables~\ref{Table7}, \ref{Table8}, and \ref{Table9}, and provided corresponding survival mechanisms in Table~\ref{Table10}.
+These mechanisms were acquired by comparing the dominant signals of the productions with pertinent experimental data.
 For example, the DM in P1 achieved the measured density by co-annihilating with wino-like particles.
-The applicable restriction to the wino productions cames from the search for the chargino--neutralino associated production, where the chargino and neutralino decayed into off-shell W and Z bosons, respectively.
+The applicable restriction to the wino productions came from the search for the chargino--neutralino associated production, where the chargino and neutralino decayed into off-shell $W$ and $Z$ bosons, respectively.
 The most robust results came from the analysis in Ref.~\cite{ATLAS:2021moa}, and they served as the guidelines of our judgment.
-We also provided a benchmark point, P6, for the curved blue area on the $|m_{\tilde{\chi}_1^0}|-m_{\tilde{\mu}_L}$ plane in Fig.~\ref{fig5}, characterized by $ 230~{\rm GeV} \lesssim | m_{\tilde{\chi}_1^0}| \lesssim 350~{\rm GeV}$ and $ 300~{\rm GeV} \lesssim m_{\tilde{\mu}_L} \lesssim 500~{\rm GeV}$.
-Our simulation indicated that it is excluded by \textbf{SR\_WZoff\_high\_njd} in SR-4, which is designed for the tri-lepton signal from off-shell $W$ and $Z$ bosons.
+We also provided a benchmark point, P6, located within the blue arc on the $|m_{\tilde{\chi}_1^0}|-m_{\tilde{\mu}_L}$ plane in Fig.~\ref{fig5}, characterized by $ 230~{\rm GeV} \lesssim | m_{\tilde{\chi}_1^0}| \lesssim 350~{\rm GeV}$ and $ 300~{\rm GeV} \lesssim m_{\tilde{\mu}_L} \lesssim 500~{\rm GeV}$.
+Our simulation indicated that it is excluded by \textbf{SR\_WZoff\_high\_njd} in \texttt{SR-4}, which was designed for the tri-lepton signal from the decays of off-shell $W$ and $Z$ bosons.
 This point is distinct because both the wino pair production and the $\tilde{\mu}_L$ pair production contribute to this signal, and none of these processes alone can exclude this point.
-In addition, the program \texttt{SModelS-2.2.1} is also unable to exclude it since it misses the $\tilde{\mu}_L$ contribution.
+In addition, the program \textsf{SModelS\,2.2.1} is also unable to exclude it since it misses the $\tilde{\mu}_L$ contribution.

 At this stage, we clarify the following points about the LHC restrictions: \begin{itemize} \item Throughout this study, both the theoretical uncertainties incurred in the simulations and the experimental (systematic and statistic) uncertainties were not included.
 Although these effects can relax the LHC restrictions, it is expected that much stronger restrictions on the MSSM will be acquired given the advent of high-luminosity LHC in the near future.